Organic fruit juices and nectars must comply with EU organic legislation.

 Council Regulation (EC) No 834/2007 establishes the legal framework for all levels of production, distribution, control and labelling of organic products which may be offered and traded in the EU.
 It determines the continued development of organic production through the provision of clearly defined goals and principles.

-The following Commission Regulations have been adopted thus far:
+The following implementing Regulations have been adopted thus far:

-- Commission Regulation (EC) No. 1235/2008 of 8 December 2008 with detailed rules concerning import of organic products from third countries.
+- Commission Regulation (EC) No. 1235/2008 lays down detailed rules concerning the imports of organic products from third countries

-In addition, producers of packaged organic food must use the EU organic logo as of 1 July 2010.
+Since 1 July 2010, producers of packaged organic food must use the EU organic logo.
 The use of the logo on organic foods from third countries, however, is optional.
 When the EU organic logo is used, the place of production of the agricultural ingredients must be indicated.